Extensions

 Why custom extensions?

 Standard OpenXR was designed for headsets and controllers.
-Tracked glasses-free 3D displays have different requirements: they need to communicate display geometry, support window-hosted compositing, and provide spatial display models that don't map to existing OpenXR concepts.
+Tracked spatial displays have different requirements: they need to communicate display geometry, support window-hosted compositing, and provide spatial display models that don't map to existing OpenXR concepts.

 DisplayXR defines focused extensions to fill these gaps while remaining compatible with the OpenXR architecture and extension model.
 The goal is practical interoperability, not a competing specification.